Taxel/PlexTraktSync/README.md

 ### I have many matching errors in logs

 Make sure you use [good practices](#good-practices) about Plex agent and files organization as stated above.
 Check if episodes are not missing on Trakt as explained in previous answer, and check if [external ids][house-of-the-dragon] are populated on tmdb.

 [house-of-the-dragon]: https://www.themoviedb.org/tv/94997-house-of-the-dragon/season/1/episode/1/edit?active_nav_item=external_ids

 ### I have season 0 matching errors

 Season 0 folder must only contains episodes being officially in season 0.
 Trailers, deleted scenes, featurettes, interviews,... must be stored in a separate [Extra folder][extra-folder] according to Plex rules.
 Keep in mind that seasons 0 are not really official so datasources (tmdb, imdb and tvdb) sometimes don't correspond.
 Use tmdb as Plex source as much as you can.

 [extra-folder]: https://support.plex.tv/articles/local-files-for-tv-show-trailers-and-extras/

 ### How to sync multiple users ?

-The easiest way is to use containers with custom config folder for each user: [Multi-User docker-compose][discussions/997].
+The easiest way is to use containers with custom config folder for each user:
+[Multi-User docker-compose][discussions/997].

 [discussions/997]: https://github.com/Taxel/PlexTraktSync/discussions/997

 ### Can this run on Synology, HomeAssistant, Portainer,... ?

-Yes using docker, check [Discussions](https://github.com/Taxel/PlexTraktSync/discussions) page.
+Yes using docker, check [Discussions][discussions] page.

 ### I have another question